huimingz/arbiter/README.md

-# Redission
+# Arbiter

-A Redis-based distributed lock implementation in Go, inspired by Redisson.
+A Redis-based distributed lock implementation in Go, designed to coordinate and arbitrate access to shared resources in distributed systems.

 ## Features